awacs/PrenatalSVDiscoveryProject/README.md

 available.

 ### SVtools
-The pipeline requires the `svtools` Python package, which is currently available only on github.
+The pipeline requires the `svtk` Python package, which is currently available only on github.

 ```
-$ git clone git@github.com:talkowski-lab/svtools.git
+$ git clone git@github.com:talkowski-lab/svtk.git
-$ cd svtools
+$ cd svtk
 $ pip install -e .
 ```